Thermal properties of charge noise sources: Introduction

-Low-frequency noise with a power spectral density $S_Q(f) \propto 1/f^\alpha$ is observed in all charge sensitive devices ($f$ is frequency and $\alpha \approx 1$).
-Apart from limiting the sensitivity of electrometers, such as the Single Electron Transistor (SET) \cite{Averin1991, Fulton1987}, charge noise is a primary source of decoherence in qubits \cite{Paladino2002, Bylander2011}, and gives rise to errors in metrological quantum standards \cite{Kautz2000, Covington2000}.
-The noise is usually attributed to a superposition of Lorentzian spectra, each generated by a charged particle moving stochastically between two potential wells, known as a Two-Level Fluctuator (TLF) \cite{Machlup1954, Dutta1981}.
-In spite of extensive studies, both experimental and theoretical \cite{Dutta1981, Zimmerli1992, Zorin1996, Zimmerman1997, Kafanov2008, Song1995, Wolf1997, Li2007, Henning1999, Krupenin2000, Kenyon2000, Astafiev2006}, the sources and locations of the TLFs remain unknown.
+Low-frequency charge noise with a power spectral density $S_Q(f) \propto 1/f^\alpha$ is observed in all charge sensitive devices ($f$ is frequency and $\alpha \approx 1$).
+Apart from limiting the sensitivity of electrometers, such as the Single Electron Transistor (SET) \cite{Averin1991, Fulton1987}, charge noise is a source of decoherence in qubits \cite{Paladino2002, Bylander2011} and gives rise to errors in metrological quantum standards \cite{Kautz2000, Covington2000, Bylander2005}.
+The noise is usually attributed to a superposition of Lorentzian spectra, each generated by a Two-Level Fluctuator (TLF) consisting of a charged particle moving stochastically between two locations\cite{Machlup1954, Dutta1981}.
+In spite of extensive studies, both experimental and theoretical \cite{Dutta1981, Zimmerli1992, Zorin1996, Zimmerman1997, Brown2006, Kafanov2008, Wolf1997, Song1995, Li2007, Henning1999, Krupenin2000, Kenyon2000, Astafiev2006, Starmark1999}, the sources and locations of the TLFs remain unknown.